 Challenging a medical report

 Our guide to the Best Possible Ways to Challenge a DLA or AA medical report is a unique tool, with detailed sections on challenging every stage of the medical report process.
 It is written for claimants, but contains a great deal that will save time and provide fresh ideas for even experienced welfare rights workers involved with appeals.
-The guide quotes from texts such as the Facilitators Notes from training attended by all Atos Healthcare doctors when the new medical report forms were introduced in 2006.
-The guide also draws on training materials used by examining doctors learning the 'Art of Disability Analysis'.

-An Atos Healthcare doctor's report can be extremely damaging to your claim.
+A health professional's report can be extremely damaging to your claim.
 But become a Benefits and Work member you will be well prepared both for the visit and for an appeal if that is necessary.

 Existing members can download all our disability living allowance medical resources